tsunami416604/azure-docs.hu-hu/includes/virtual-machines-sql-server-akv-next-steps.md

 FOR CRYPTOGRAPHIC PROVIDER AzureKeyVault_EKM_Prov;

---Map the credential to a SQL login that have sysadmin permissions, this will allows the SQL login to access the key vault when creating the asymmetric key in the next step.
+--Map the credential to a SQL login that has sysadmin permissions.
+This allows the SQL login to access the key vault when creating the asymmetric key in the next step.
 ALTER LOGIN [SQL_Login]
 ADD CREDENTIAL sysadmin_ekm_cred;